OptimalLockdown/Covid19inEngland/docs/_sources/Prediction.rst.txt

 .. _Prediction:

-Inference results for England (Updated on 23rd May)
+Inference/Prediction for England (23rd May)
 ===================================================